houssam-mahlous/mini-bcr/README.md

   `bin/kafka-topics.sh --create --topic resources --bootstrap-server localhost:9092`
 - Add KAFKA_BOOTSTRAP_SERVERS to your environment variables (in this case, value is `localhost:9092`)

+## Solr Configuration

+- Follow the instructions [here](https://solr.apache.org/guide/6_6/installing-solr.html#installing-solr) to install Solr.
+Choose the binary files.
+- After extracting the Solr distribution archive to a directory of your choosing, start a solr cloud session by running `bin/solr -e cloud` from the Solr directory.
+- Follow the steps and create a collection called resources.
+- Add SOLR_HOST to your environment variables and set its value.

 ## How to use

 The API has a couple of endpoints to mainly fetch and update mentions and queries.